Výzkum – ultrarychlá dynamika

 Optical pump—THz probe spectroscopy is a way to characterize the non-equilibrium response function which can be represented either by transient conductivity Δσ, or equivalently, by transient susceptibility Δχ.
 The response function now depends on two variables: on the probing frequency f, and on the delay τp between the excitation and probing pulse.

 The experimental arrangement inherits from the setup for THz transmission spectroscopy.
-There is an extra optical branch which serves to excite the sample (see Fig. 5); the excitation wavelength is often tuned by using wavelength conversion techniques.
+There is an extra optical branch which serves to excite the sample (see Fig. 5!href>); the excitation wavelength is often tuned by using wavelength conversion techniques.
 The time delay τp between the sample excitation and the arrival of the probe pulse is controlled using an additional delay line DL2.
 The aim of the experiment is the measurement of the change in the THz waveform ΔE(τ, τp) induced by the excitation pulse.
 The objective is then to extract the transient conductivity Δσ or the transient susceptibility Δχ from the measured data ΔE(τ, τp).

 For processes slower than the THz pulse length, we can neglect the change of the state of the sample during the probing event.
 This means that a so-called quasi-steady-state approximation applies and standard methods for retrieval of optical properties from the measured waveforms can be employed (cf. time-domain THz transmission spectroscopy).
 However, if we wish to resolve sub-picosecond processes we deal with the situation where the state of the sample is changed on a time scale comparable to (or faster than) the probing event (the probing pulse is typically longer than ~1 ps).
-In this case, the frequency of the incident radiation is modified: the origin of this phenomenon is demonstrated in Fig. 6.
+In this case, the frequency of the incident radiation is modified: the origin of this phenomenon is demonstrated in Fig. 6!href>.
 Note that the slower are the investigated processes, the smaller change in frequency may occur.
 In other words, for slow-enough processes the change in the frequency cannot be resolved and the quasi-steady-state approximation applies.

 In Ref.
-24 we have shown that the frequency mixing can be elegantly accounted for in the two-dimensional frequency domain.
+24!href> we have shown that the frequency mixing can be elegantly accounted for in the two-dimensional frequency domain.
 This means, that the delay τ (related to the profile of the THz pulse) is transformed to the frequency f corresponding to the incident spectral components, and simultaneously, the pump-probe delay τp is transformed to the frequency fp which describes the dynamical response of the investigated system.
 Providing the photo-induced changes are weak, there is a very simple relation between the photo-induced change of the THz waveform ΔE and the incident waveform E0:

 This expression is a key for the determination of the transient response functions Δχ and Δσ from the experimental data.
 For this purpose, it is necessary to measure the transient THz waveform ΔE, the incident waveform E0 and to determine the transfer function Ξ (it depends on the experimental geometry and on the ground state refractive index of the investigated sample).
 These steps are described in detail in Refs.
-13 and 24.
+13!href> and 24!href>.

 Ultrafast opto-terahertz modulators